bootdotdev/blog/content/backend/wrong-about-abstractions.md

 Other students I've worked with are bootcamp graduates or have been self-teaching online.
 With them, I'm often pointing them to resources that explain the fundamentals of the stuff they're still fuzzy on.
 Things like my hands-on [HTTP](https://boot.dev/learn/learn-http), [Algorithms](https://boot.dev/learn/learn-algorithms), or [SQL](https://boot.dev/learn/learn-sql) courses.

 At the end of the day, it just depends.
-If you're actively learning to code I've helped you figure out what kinds of things you should study *next* to keep moving forward.
+If you're actively learning to code I hope this helps you figure out what kinds of things you should study *next* to keep moving forward.
 Good luck!